smithmichael11/smithmichael11/README.md

 ## About Me:

 Hi there!
-I’m Michael, a Cybersecurity and SaaS Systems Support Engineer based in Atlanta, GA.
+I’m Michael, a Cybersecurity and IT Support Professional based in Atlanta, GA.
 I hold a Master’s in Cybersecurity and Information Assurance from Western Governors University and have hands-on experience supporting cloud-based platforms and enterprise networks for global clients like Meta, Microsoft, and UPS.
 At SymplyFi, I delivered technical and network support to over 600 client sites, ensuring secure connectivity, rapid incident response, and reliable failover solutions through proactive monitoring and automation.

-I specialize in SaaS platform support, network monitoring, and cybersecurity operations, with a focus on maintaining secure, reliable, and high-performing systems.
-My background includes troubleshooting complex cloud and application issues, analyzing SQL data to identify root causes, and monitoring large-scale client networks using Icinga to ensure uptime and business continuity.
-I’ve also developed automation workflows with Zoho CRM, created knowledge base documentation, and applied incident response and vulnerability management principles learned through my cybersecurity training to strengthen system defenses and streamline operations.

 Here, you’ll find my cybersecurity projects and network simulations that reflect my journey toward mastering the intersection of technology, security, and problem-solving.